Multi-Geo Capabilities in Exchange Online

 The first step is to verify a user object exists for each mailbox to be onboarded, and verify the correct PreferredDataLocation value is configured in Azure AD.
 The onboarding tools will respect the PreferredDataLocation value and will migrate the mailboxes directly to the specified Geo.

-Or, you can use the following steps to onboard mailboxes directly in a specific Geo using the New-MoveRequest cmdlet in Exchange Online PowerShell.
+Or, you can use the following steps to onboard mailboxes directly in a specific geo location using the New-MoveRequest cmdlet in Exchange Online PowerShell.

 Verify the user object exists for each mailbox to be onboarded and that PreferredDataLocation is set to the desired value in Azure AD.
 The value of PreferredDataLocation will be synchronized to the MailboxRegion attribute of the corresponding mail user object in Exchange Online.